National Day in Oman in 2026

 To mark the day, students sing the national anthem of Oman, known as-Salâm as-Solṭâni.

 National Day events include parades, fireworks, camel races, an equestrian show, a marine festival and once every five years, a military show.
-The two-day holiday means that many Omanis will take the opportunity to return to their home villages which means that traffic levels on these days may be much heavier than usual.
+The two-day holiday means many Omanis will take the opportunity to return to their home villages, so traffic levels on these days may be much heavier than usual.

 Translate this page